ProxeusApp/proxeus-core/docs/quickstart.md

 ## Proxeus Demo Ethereum Smart Contract

-For your convenience, a demo smart contract is deployed on the Goerli network at the following address:
+For your convenience, a demo smart contract is deployed on several networks at the following address:

 ```
 0x66FF4FBF80D4a3C85a54974446309a2858221689